By Alex Beleaev | Beleaev Caviar & Gourmet | beleaev.com

 How many sturgeon species are there?

 Around 27 worldwide.
-Only a handful are farmed for caviar at scale: Beluga, Kaluga, Oscietra (Russian sturgeon), Sevruga and the Siberian Baeri.
+Only a handful are farmed for caviar at scale: Beluga, Kaluga, Oscietra (Oscietra sturgeon), Sevruga and the Siberian Baeri.

 Why do sturgeon take so long to produce caviar?